CNChTu/Diffusion-SVC/README_en.md

 You can modify the configuration file `configs/config.yaml` before preprocessing.

 #### 3. Notes:
 1. Please ensure that the sampling rate of all audio clips matches the sampling rate specified in the yaml configuration file!
-If they don't match, the program can still run, but resampling during training will be very slow.
-(Optional: You can use Adobe Audition™'s Match Loudness function to resample, modify channels, and match loudness all at once.)
+(If pre processing such as resampling is required, it is recommended to use [fap](https://github.com/fishaudio/audio-preprocess))

 2. Cutting long audio into smaller clips can speed up training, but the duration of all audio clips should not be less than 2 seconds.
 If there are too many audio clips, you will need more memory.
 Setting the `cache_all_data` option in the configuration file to false can solve this problem.